 I=S is provably false but the representative economist never got the point.
-To some degree, this is understandable because the deeper conceptual problem is that the representative economist does not even know what profit is because, as Palgrave summarizes “A satisfactory theory of profits is still elusive.”
+To some degree, this is understandable because the deeper conceptual problem is that the representative economist does not even know what profit is because, as the Palgrave Dictionairy summarizes “A satisfactory theory of profits is still elusive.”
 (Desai, 2008, p.
 10)

 In simple words, this means that all economic models are defective — except those that come explicitly to grips with the foundational economic concept of profit.
 None are known from Orthodoxy and Heterodoxy.
 And this, in turn, means that all economic policy advice lacks sound scientific foundations.

 The I=S blunder is not a single or isolated event but a rather typical outcome of proto-scientific thinking and widespread misapprehension of scientific methodology.#1

 The following economists are representatives of the general intellectual malaise which manifests itself in the longstanding I=S debate.
 The list could be easily extended.#2